 There are several ways to save money on your electricity bill, from small habits that can make a big difference to completely altering your energy sources.
 From keeping power in winter to reducing your carbon footprint, there are plenty of simple ways to save on electricity.
+If you’re a business owner in a state like Texas where the energy market is deregulated, one way to save money on electricity bills is to compare energy providers to look for a cheap business energy rate in texas.

 A common way to save money on your electricity bill is by unplugging devices that aren’t in use.
 These energy vampires draw phantom energy when they’re in standby mode, costing you money.